RajasekharReddy82/myLearning/hclInterview.md

 12. What is XSS?
 What is CSRF?
 13. saga what is call and fork methods?
 14. do you have any webpack configuration experience?
+15. how can stop third party ads in your application?

 Let me know if you'd like answers or code examples for any of these!